tendermint/tendermint/test/e2e/README.md

 }
 ```

-## Debugging Failures
+### Debugging Failures

 If a command or test fails, the runner simply exits with an error message and non-zero status code.
-The testnet is left running, and can be inspected e.g. with `docker ps` and `docker logs` and in the testnet directory.
+The testnet is left running with data in the testnet directory, and can be inspected with e.g. `docker ps` and `docker logs`.
 To shut down and remove the testnet, run `./build/runner -f <manifest> cleanup`.

 ## Enabling IPv6